 - ½ cup raw pumpkin seeds, ground

 - 1 Tbs. vanilla extract

 - 1 banana

 - ¼ cup melted coconut oil

 - ¼ tsp. ground saffron thread, dissolved in 1 Tbsp. hot water

 Preheat oven to 325 F.

-TIP: Slice and store in an airtight glass container for a couple of days in the refrigerator or wrap each slice with foil and freeze for later use.
+TIP: Slice and store in an airtight glass container for a 3-4 days days in the refrigerator or freeze for later use.
 To thaw, simply put in the fridge or toast them in a toaster oven.